neel2902/TheNAA-Blog/README.md

 get `/topBlogs/:postType` : postType is optional

-post `/addBlog`: with fields
+post `/addBlog`: with fields (multipart/form)

+requires author or admin to be logged in

 1. image
 2. title
 3. subtitle
 4. content
-5. author
-6. type
+5. type

+post `/addAuthor`: with fields (multipart/form)

+requires admin to be logged in

+1. name
+2. image(optional)
+3. secret

+post `/login` : with fields (multipart/form)

+1. name
+2. secret

 Note: for developement of react app send request to app itself, it will redirect it itself to the correct port